legionlegion/tp/docs/UserGuide.md

   - `today 10am-2pm` (this will create an appointment from 10am to 2pm with today's date)
   - `tdy 10am-2pm` (this will create an appointment from 10am to 2pm with today's date)
 - Appointments cannot end on a different day from when they start.
-- You can add multiple appointments for one patient by using multiple "d/".
+- If you try to add multiple appointments by using multiple `d/` in one single `add` command, only the appointment with the last specified `DATE_TIME` will be booked.

 <h4 id="add" style="color: #7393B3">
   Importing patient data: "import"